Albania experiences

 29.08.-12.09.2023

-We flew to Pristina and stayed there one night, with a morning bus to Tirana approx 4,5h
+We flew to Pristina and stayed there one night and took the morning bus to Tirana for approx. 4,5h

-In Tirana, a big recommendation for Hotel Bujtina e Gjelit🙏 a little off the centre, pool, great staff and varied breakfast.
+A big recommendation in Tirana is Hotel Bujtina e Gjelit🙏 It’s located a little further out of the city centre.
+It has a swimming pool, great staff and a varied breakfast.

-There are many good restaurants in Tirana, including restaurant Tymi.
-An atmospheric bar Hemingway bar Tirana, and for cocktail lovers MUGO Tirana.
+There are many good restaurants in Tirana.
+Worth a mention are restaurant Tymi, the atmospheric bar Hemingway bar Tirana, and for cocktail lovers MUGO Tirana.

-Tirana was perhaps too crowded for my taste.
-I’m not really a fan of big cities.
+Tirana was perhaps too crowded for my taste and I’m not really a fan of big cities.

 Brix Rental Car (can be found on instagram.
 You can also ask Arjon Hila for more information, highly recommended, everything worked better than fine with them!)

 Traffic in Tirana was chaotic.
-Fortunately, we didn’t have to drive all the way from the city centre and, miraculously, my husband had the nerve.
+Fortunately, I didn’t have to drive all the way from the city centre and, miraculously, my husband had the nerve.

-Driving to Theth was an experience in itself, driving along the serpentine roads of the mountains, it was exciting at moments, but my husband loved driving there, crazy? 😅
+The drive to Theth was an experience in itself, driving along the serpentine roads of the mountains.
+I was nervous at times, but my husband loved driving there, crazy? 😅

 Theth stole our hearts completely.
-I think everyone who travels to Albania should visit there.
+I think everyone who travels to Albania should visit it.
 We fell in love!
-The hospitality of the people and the nature, it’s unbelievable!
+The hospitality of the people and the nature – it’s unbelievable!
 We will definitely be back.

-We stayed in Bujtina Miqesia, the friendliest family who owned it and great food🧡
+We stayed in Bujtina Miqes.
+The friendliest family held it and served amazing food🧡

-The season in Velipoje was already over when we went (first week of September), the beach bars/cafes were already closed, most of the restaurants were closed, but there were surprisingly many people around!
+The season was already over when we went (first week of September).
+The beach bars/cafes were already closed and most of the restaurants were closed, but there were still a surprisingly large number of people out and about!

-We stayed at the Bora Bora Hotel with swimming pool a little further from the centre, highly recommended!
+We stayed at the Bora Bora Hotel with swimming pool on the side – highly recommended!
 Friendly staff, varied and delicious breakfast.

-Here we noticed that the season had clearly been hard and tiredness was starting to show in some places.
-We got rude and indifferent service at one restaurant.
-So we changed restaurants 🤷 and the next one was super friendly, and most of the customers were locals.
-What tells you a lot!
+Here we noticed that the season had clearly been hard and that fatigue was starting to show in places.
+We got rude and uncaring service at one restaurant, so we changed restaurants 🤷 and the next one was super friendly, and most of the customers were local, so that says a lot!
 The restaurant where we ate was La Maroja.

 Overall feeling; I don’t feel I want to travel to Velipoje again.

-It’s a real shame when I got some kind of stomach bug and in Shkoder I spent time in the toilet/bed.
-I was able to walk a bit the other night.
-But it was a shame I didn’t get to see enough.
+It’s a real shame when I got a stomach bug and in Shkoder I spent time in the toilet/bed.
+I was able to go for a walk the other night, but I was left feeling a bit bored because I didn’t get to see enough.
 So we still have to return to Shkoderi!

 My husband visited the castle of Rozafat.

-We stayed at the Sky Hotel, very clean and friendly owners🙏
+We stayed at the Sky Hotel, which was very clean and had friendly owners🙏

-We stayed at Rooms Merlika, lovely old-fashioned accommodation, very hospitable owners and delicious food, a big recommendation!
+We stayed in Rooms Merlikassa, which had a lovely old-fashioned accommodation and very hospitable owners and delicious food – highly recommended!

-The first night at the restaurant we went to, my husbands pizza never came.
-Well, we didn’t pay for it either, the owner apologised and brought a raki 🤷 no further visit.
+The other night at a restaurant my husband’s pizza never came, well we didn’t pay for it either, the owner apologized and brought a hail 🤷 No more.

-The next night we went to dinner at Shkoder restaurant.
-The place was crowded and there was a bit of a wait for a table, but it was worth it!
+The next evening we went to dinner at Shkoder restaurant.
+The place was packed and there was a bit of a wait for a table, but it was worth it!

 The third evening we spent at Abaia Winery, where they had also opened a restaurant this spring.
-Great setting, knowledgeable guides on the wine tour, wine and raki tasting and a very delicious meal to top off the evening.
-You shoud visit therre!
+Great setting, knowledgeable guides on the wine tour, wine and raki tasting and a very delicious meal to top off the evening – go!

 From Tirana we took a bus to Pristina (at noon, mistake!)
 We stayed in Pristina for one night before returning home.